National Institutes the Humanities National Museum of Ethnology

 Description

-(1) Data Sorting and Categorization: Systematically sort and categorize women and children’s clothing data by era, region and context.
-With the cooperation of experts, correct any errors in the current categorization and naming, and record accurate information, including clothing sizes.
-This will provide basic information for each item of clothing and clarify their usage context.
+(1) Data sorting and categorization: Systematically sort and categorize women and children’s clothing data by era, region and situation.
+With the cooperation of experts, correct any errors with the current categorization and naming and record accurate information, including clothing sizes and materials.
+This will provide basic information for all items of clothing and clarify their usage context.

-(3) Clothing Manufacturing and Crafts: We will investigate the process for making clothing, the diverse materials used, and the techniques of production, to clarify the textile manufacturing methods and techniques of the time.
+(3) Clothing manufacturing and materials: We will investigate the process for manufacturing clothing, the diverse materials used, and the manufacturing techniques, in order to clarify the fabric manufacturing methods and techniques of the time.
+In particular, the meanings and technical characteristics of clothing patterns will be analyzed in detail to gain a more systematic understanding of the cultural value of clothing.

 Expected results

-The changes women and children’s everyday clothing over different periods serve as important clues in interpreting the historical processes by which clothing was derived in relation to the social context of the time.
-A broader understanding of the cultural significance of everyday clothing provides a deeper insight into the aesthetic sensibilities surrounding people’s daily life.
+The changes with each era of women and children’s everyday clothing are an important clue in interpreting the historical processes by which clothing is derived in relation to the social context of the time.
+A broader understanding of the cultural significance of everyday clothing provides a deeper insight into the aesthetic sensibilities surrounding people’s daily lives.
 By recording not only the clothing, but also the tools of production, techniques, and skills used to make them, we will contribute to the preservation and spread of traditional techniques.
-In addition, by correcting the database and reconstructing the materials, we aim to provide more accurate information and educational resources for understanding the flow of social change.
+In addition, by correcting the database and reconstructing the materials, we will provide more accurate information which can be used as an educational resource for understanding the flow of social change.
 Based on the results of this research, we will also promote academic exchange by hosting an international seminar with experts on Korean clothing and gender history.
-In the future, we plan to collaborate with Centers for Overseas Resources on Korean Studies to construct a database and make it available for Korean researchers.